siriusctrl/UniPublic/ML/week7.md

   - Randomly sample the original dataset N times, **<u>with replacement</u>**
   - We get a new dataset of the same size, where any individual is absent with probability $(1 - \frac{1}{N})^N$
   - Construct k random datasets fro k base classifiers
-  - Predicitoin made by voting
+  - Prediction made by voting
 - Pros
   - Simple
   - Possibility to parallelise computation of individual base classifiers